nikbearbrown/Botspeak/README.md

 - **Bias Recognition**: Identifying skewed perspectives in both prompts and responses
 - **Process Discernment**: Evaluating the reasoning process, not just the final output

-Critical Evaluation transforms passive consumption of AI outputs into active assessment of both the product and the process.
+Critical Evaluation transforms passive consumption of AI outputs into active assessment through the lens of philosophical skepticism, questioning not just what the AI produces but how it arrives at its conclusions.

 ### 4. Technical Understanding